totminaekaterina/Image-match-search/README.md

 ### Stage 2.
 Loading the pre-trained ResNet50 model

-ResNet-50 is a deep convolutional neural network pre-trained on a large image dataset.
+**ResNet-50** is a deep convolutional neural network pre-trained on a large image dataset.
 It has a proven ability to classify images with high accuracy.

-The ResNet-50 model was chosen because it has a deep architecture.
+This model was chosen because it has a deep architecture.
 This allows it to extract high-level features from images, making it good at capturing complex patterns and features.

 ### Stage 3.
 Removing the last classification layers in the model